 In 2009, the last regional educational conference was held and the cabinet embarked into a long range plan for NCSOC to address its mission and objectives related to Political Awareness, Information Sharing and Education.
 NCSOC developed a new business plan for member states to share information about non-covered services, legislative efforts and leadership development.

 Over the year, NCSOC grew from the original five states to include Michigan, Nebraska, Illinois, Kansas and Missouri.
-Currently, the member states are Illinois, Kansas, Michigan, Missouri, Nebraska, North Dakota and Wisconsin.
+Currently, the member states are Illinois, Kansas, Michigan, Missouri, Nebraska and Wisconsin.